 - Creating new zones for urban agriculture specifically, as in Boston and Cleveland.

 - Permitting urban agriculture as “conditional” or “accessory” rather than primary use.
 This allows local planning and zoning boards to maintain control over how such uses are developed, without restricting them.
-However, this approach can become too cumbersome and likely to disproportionately burden applicants with fewer resources.
+However, this approach can become too cumbersome and is likely to disproportionately burden applicants with fewer resources.

 - Land can be directly supplied — through adopt-a-lot programs and leasing underused spaces to citizens or qualified urban farmers.
-Offering flexible, medium- to long-term leases is critical, as security of land is vital to the success of urban farms.
+Offering flexible, medium- to long-term leases is critical, as the security of land is vital to the success of urban farms.